 Professionally fabricated double sided printed circuit boards are available for $5 each.

-Friends abroad, please get in touch via the contact form at the bottom of this page.
+Friends abroad, please get in touch via the contact form at the bottom of this page to work out international shipping.
+It may make the most sense to try an organize a group buy among friends to keep shipping costs reasonable.

 The paypal button below is setup for orders shipped in the continental USA only. (shipping is $3 no matter how many you buy)